 In February 2020, we terminated and paid off in full all amounts outstanding under the Oxford Agreement.
 In February 2020, we executed a Loan and Security Agreement (the CIBC Agreement) with Canadian Imperial Bank of Commerce (CIBC), which provided us with the ability to borrow up to \$32.0 million in debt financing.
-As of September 30, 2020, we have borrowed \$17.0 million under the CIBC Agreement.
-See the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations]Liquidity and Capital Resources; Plan of Operation]CIBC Term Loan" and the notes to our consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+As of December 31, 2020, we have borrowed \$17.0 million under the CIBC Agreement.
+See the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources; Plan of Operation 2020 Notes", "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources; Plan of Operation CIBC Term Loan" and the notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.